Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Introduction

 In the latter part of this paper, we apply our method to the Lennard-Jones liquid.
-Here, we test the performance of our approach near the liquid–gas critical point exhibited by this model.
-We first compute thermodynamic quantities such as pressure, as well as the pair distribution function, at temperatures above the critical point, and assess the accuracy by comparing the results with MD and integral equation methods.
-As the density increases, integral equation methods exhibit a significant loss of thermodynamic consistency and produce results that deviate from MD simulations.
-Even in such cases, however, the FRG approach maintains thermodynamic consistency much more effectively and tends to reproduce the MD results with higher accuracy.
-We also perform calculations near the critical temperature.
-By plotting pressure as a function of density, we reproduce the softening of pressure as the system approaches the critical temperature.
-Furthermore, below the critical temperature, our method remains applicable in the stable and metastable regions, while in the spinodal region the bulk modulus approaches zero during the flow, causing the calculation to break down, consistent with the expected behavior.
+Here, we test the performance of our approach in the intermediate-density regime.
+This is done by comparing thermodynamic quantities such as the pressure and the pair distribution function at temperatures above the critical point with the database, such as the modified Benedict-Webb-Rubin (MBWR) equation \cite{Pieprzyk2018} and a Span-Wagner-type Helmholtz-energy equation of state (HEOS) \cite{Thol2016}, and integral equation methods.
+As the density increases, well-known closures, such as the HNC and PY, and the Kovalenko-Hirata (KH) \cite{Kovalenko1999}, exhibit a pronounced breakdown of thermodynamic consistency (TC).
+In contrast, FRG shows a much smaller violation of TC.
+Moreover, taking the MD results as a benchmark, we find that the FRG results of the thermodynamic quantities achieve accuracy comparable to that of the MBWR equation, the HEOS, and the RY closure, which is constructed to enforce TC.
+We also perform calculations below the critical temperature.
+In the spinodal region, the bulk compressibility approaches zero and the FRG calculation breaks down, whereas outside this region the FRG remains applicable.

 This paper is organized as follows: In Sec.~\ref{sec: formalism}, we present the formulation of our method and introduce an efficient approach for evaluating the three-dimensional spatial integrals appearing in the flow equations.
 In Sec.~\ref{sec: LJ}, we describe the application of our method to the Lennard-Jones liquid.
 Section \ref{sec: conclusion} is devoted to the conclusion.